City Hall station (IRT Lexington Avenue Line): Exits and access

-After the City Hall station closed, the staircases were covered with slabs.
-Since then, the only access point to the City Hall station has been a set of metal cellar doors in the ground.
+After the City Hall station closed, one staircase was covered over with a slab.
+The other staircase was covered with a set of metal cellar doors in the ground.
 On the surface, all that can be seen is a concrete slab inset with glass tiles, the skylights for the platform below.
 This patch of concrete is in the middle of a grove of dogwoods in front of City Hall, close to Broadway.
 At street level, in the pavement in front of City Hall, a plaque commemorates the groundbreaking for the subway in 1900.